Why Didn’t My Guest Leave a Review? 4 Ways to Get More Feedback From Your Guests

 Stephen Covey

 It takes time to gain the trust of others, especially when it comes to gaining the trust of your guests.
 Imagine this: someone is making a complaint that the sheets are not clean and they need to be changed immediately.
 This request gets to your staff, they say they will change them as soon as possible, but they forget about it.
 This is the perfect recipe to get your guests angry and confused because you are not aware of the reason behind their attitude.
 As mentioned before, emotion is something that can not be neglected.
 It is the strongest driver of customer retention.
 An easy way to help you in the journey of keeping your promises is to implement the latest technologies for the hospitality industry.
-With a Live Experience Solution, you can respond to your guests' needs in real-time and solve the issues on the spot which enables you to make guest satisfaction a priority.

 How Do You Get More Feedback from Your Guests?